mekadomus/smart-fluid-flow-meter/backend/README.md

 ## Connecting to production DB

-The official deployment uses Firestore for storage.
-To run the backend locally and connect to the production database we need an Google Cloud JSON key that allows to write access to the correct database.
+The official deployment uses a PostgreSQL host for storage.
+To run the backend locally and connect to the production database we just need to use the production connection string in our .env file and run this command:

-Put the key in a file named `service-account-key.json` in the same folder as this README file and run using this command:

 ```
 make start-prod